 - Many alcoholics find that their family and social life suffer as a result of their addiction.
 Alcohol abuse tends to make a person emotionally unstable, which can make it difficult for them to maintain healthy relationships.

-There has been much debate as to whether or not genetics can actually be considered as one of the causes of alcohol abuse.
+There has been much debate as to whether or not genetics can be considered as one of the causes of alcohol abuse.
 A growing body of scientific research suggests that people born to parents who struggle with alcoholism are much more likely to develop the condition themselves.

 Families and Alcoholism

-- They are more likely to possess the DRD2 gene which is linked to alcoholism.
+- They are more likely to possess the DRD2 gene, which is linked to alcoholism.
 Direct descendants are up to four times more likely to develop this gene than second-generation family members or cousins.

-- People born to families with a history of alcoholism are more easily exposed to unhealthy environments that can lead them to develop behavioral problems and mental instability, two things which can easily contribute to the development of alcohol problem.
+- People born to families with a history of alcoholism are more easily exposed to unhealthy environments that can lead them to develop behavioral problems and mental instability, two things which can easily contribute to the development of alcohol problems.

 Conducting a stressful life, or frequently being subject to stressful environments, can be a cause of alcoholism.
 This can be observed in the high frequency of professionals suffering from alcohol abuse – doctors or police officers, for example, who often struggle with difficult daily tasks, may find themselves more likely to unwind with a drink or two at the end of the day.

 Studies have shown that people who begin drinking at an early age are more likely to develop alcoholism.
 The younger mind is more susceptible to addiction because it has not developed the proper coping mechanisms for handling stressful situations.
-This makes a youth more likely to use alcohol as a crutch instead of developing healthy alternative solutions to their problems.
+This makes youth more likely to use alcohol as a crutch instead of developing healthy alternative solutions to their problems.

 Furthermore, the longer a person drinks, the more time they have for the body to build up a tolerance to alcohol.
-The more tolerance a person develops, the more alcohol they have to consume for a buzz and the more likely they are to develop a serious addiction.
+The more tolerance a person develops, the more alcohol they have to consume for a buzz, and the more likely they are to develop a serious addiction.

 It’s no secret that unstable mental health can be cause for alcoholism.
 This is particularly true with younger people.
-Those who suffer from problems like anxiety, depression, or anger may find it easier to turn to the bottle than it is to work on their problems.
+Those who suffer from problems like anxiety, depression, or anger may find it easier to turn to the bottle than it is to work on their issues.

 In this case, what causes alcohol addiction is the individual’s understanding of alcohol as a band-aid solution for their negative feelings.
 When one finds relief in alcohol instead of seeking solutions or medical help for their problems, they enter a cycle of self-medicating that usually results in dependency.